omgnetwork/omgnetwork.github.io/docs/deposits.md

 ## Lifecycle

-1. The `deposit` function creates an [RLP-encoded](https://github.com/ethereum/wiki/wiki/RLP) transaction that will be used to deposit into the ETH or ERC-20 `Vault` smart contracts (`ETHVault` for ETH and `ERC20Vault` for ERC20 tokens).
+1. A user calls the `deposit` function that creates an [RLP-encoded](https://github.com/ethereum/wiki/wiki/RLP) transaction that will be used to deposit into the ETH or ERC-20 `Vault` smart contracts (`ETHVault` for ETH and `ERC20Vault` for ERC20 tokens).
 2. The `Vault` in question creates a deposit block and submits it to the `PlasmaFramework` contract.
 3. The `Vault` in question emits a `DepositCreated` event.
 4. The child chain receives the `DepositCreated` and creates the corresponding UTXO.